Help Your Realtor Sell Your Home More Effectively – Part III

 The exterior of the home you are selling is beautiful.
 The buyers love the overall look of your home so far.
 Excitement is building in the buyers as they move on to the interior of your home.

 Ask your real estate agent their opinions about whether you should be present at the time the buyers are going to tour the home.
-Many real estate agents will suggest being absent when they are showing your home if possible even if it is not always the most convenient.
+Many real estate agents will suggest being absent when they are showing your home, if possible, even if it is not always the most convenient.
 This will help them to sell your home.
-The buyers can then be allowed to talk to them freely about the home and not worry about offending you in anyway.
-The pressure is off of them to just view the home at their leisure and spend the time needed to make a decision as to whether they want to make you an offer on the home.
+The buyers can then be allowed to talk to them freely about the home and not worry about offending you in any way.
+The pressure is off them to just view the home at their leisure and spend the time needed to decide whether they want to make you an offer on the home.
 You want them to take a good look and not buy because they felt like they were intruding on you and your family.
 If there is no way to avoid being there then try and make yourself scarce.
 You don’t want to stand over them and make them uncomfortable.
 You want to sell your home.
 So give the buyers and your real estate agent the space they need.
 Dealing with a little inconvenience will allow the buyers to see your home before someone else’s.
 Don’t miss the opportunity to sell your home.

 Home Interior Odors